Red River cart: Description

 Motive power for the carts was originally supplied by small horses obtained from the First Nations.
 After cattle were brought to the Selkirk Settlement in the 1820s, oxen were used, preferred because of their strength, endurance, and cloven hooves, which spread their weight in swampy areas.
 The cart, constructed of native materials, can easily be repaired.
-A supply of shaganappi and wood are brought; a cart can break a half-dozen axles in a one-way trip.
+A supply of shaganappi and wood are brought along, because a cart can break a half-dozen axles during a one-way trip.
 The axles are ungreased, as grease will capture dust, which acts as sandpaper and can immobilize the cart.
 The resultant squeal sounds like an untuned violin, giving it the sobriquet "the North West fiddle"; one visitor wrote that "a den of wild beasts cannot be compared with its hideousness."